 In the 34mm Proximal Extension Study (CP03-023), two (2) subjects presented with migration.
 One (1) subject presented with migration of the proximal cuff at 60 months.
 The second subject presented with a rapidly enlarging thoracic aortic aneurysm, underwent resection and graft replacement of his ascending thoracic aorta at 18 months and, at 20 months, presented with migration of the infrarenal graft.
-The patient underwent resection and graft replacement of abdominal aortic and bilateral iliac artery stents at 22 months.
+The patient underwent resection and graft replacement of thoracoabdominal aortic aneurysm and resection of abdominal aortic and bilateral iliac artery stents at 22 months.